henkaku/henkaku.github.io/about.md

 The image of the Vita on the front page is based on work by [Tokyoship, Wikimedia Commons](https://commons.wikimedia.org/wiki/File:PlayStation_Vita_illustration.svg) and licensed under  Creative Commons Attribution 3.0 Unported.

-We'd also like to thank an anonymous contributor for providing a WebKit vulnerability PoC (no CVE).
+We'd also like to thank an anonymous contributor for providing a WebKit vulnerability PoC (no CVE because CVE is dead).

 Thanks to **endrift**, **Frangar**, and **xerpi** for early beta testing and feedback and thanks to all the users of Rejuvenate for putting up with the complicated setup procedures.